-Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and Canada’s Minister of Status of Women.
+Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and Canada’s Minister for Women and Gender Equality.

 Maryam was elected to represent the riding as a Liberal member of the House of Commons in October 2015.
 The first Afghan-Canadian in Canadian parliamentary history, she was named Minister of Democratic Institutions, becoming one of the youngest Canadians to ever be appointed to a Ministry, and the first Muslim to serve in Cabinet.
 She also holds the distinction of being of the first woman elected as Peterborough-Kawartha’s Member of Parliament.